Difference between a distributor, agent, franchise or license

 As you can’t have your own people all around the globe, you will need another avenue to be represented.
 Working with agents, distributors or franchisees will give you a broader exposure in the market and ensures distribution of the products and services you want to offer to your customers.

-Difference between distributor and agent
+The difference between a distributor and an agent

 Agents will sell your goods without taking ownership, distributors will buy your goods and resell them.
 Agents and distributors are both companies that will represent your brand in foreign markets, but are still working under their own name.
 It is important to know the differences between these two, as this can have various legal implications.